PrivateCoffee/transfer.coffee/README.md

 4. Open your browser and navigate to `http://localhost:8105` (or the URL you have configured in your reverse proxy)

+### Production

+For production, you should use a process manager like systemd to keep the application running.
+You can use the systemd files provided in [contrib/systemd](contrib/systemd) as a starting point.

 ## Usage

 ### Sharing a File